 The SetaPDF Core library allows quite a bit of font customization to be done.
 Check out the official documentation on SetaPDF and fonts & encoding.

-For the meantime, a quick tutorial on how to get other fonts beyond the three packaged with the plugin (Times, Courier, and Helvetica).
+For the meantime, a quick tutorial on how to get other fonts beyond the five packaged with the plugin (Times, Courier, Helvetica, Symbol & Zapf Dingbats).
+There are two methods: settings panel and programmatic.

 Start by finding a TrueType font (.ttf) file which suits your needs.
 Try to keep the file size small, sub-setting if necessary so that your server isn’t bogged down managing a large font file while trying to manipulate your PDF.